St Giles' Church, Wrexham: Architecture and artworks

 There are windows by the studio of Burne-Jones in the north aisle and a series of windows by Charles Eamer Kempe and C.E.
 Kempe and Co in the south aisle.
 The lyrics of the Evangelical hymn "From Greenland's Icy Mountains", written by Reginald Heber, are etched on a window.
 The hymn was both composed and first performed at the Church in 1819.

 The church contains a medieval effigy which was found buried in the churchyard at the beginning of the 19th century.
 This depicts a Welsh knight, bare-headed with long hair, who holds a shield emblazoned with a lion rampant and the words 'HIC JACET KENEVERIKE AP HOVEL' ('Here lies Cyneurig ap Hywel').

 The churchyard is entered through wrought-iron gates, completed in 1720 by the Davies Brothers of nearby Bersham, who had been responsible for the gates of Chirk Castle, perhaps the finest example of wrought-iron work in Britain, and also made gates at Sandringham House, and at Leeswood Hall, near Mold, Flintshire.

 Since 2012, the church's interior has been re-ordered to include a re-modelling of the Chancel as St David's Chapel, and its north aisle is the home of the regimental chapel of the Royal Welch Fusiliers (now part of the Royal Welsh Regiment).

+Clock and chimes

+In 1735 a clock and chimes were donated by Sir Watkin Williams-Wynn, 3rd Baronet.
+This required substantial repairs in 1855 to re-instate the chiming mechanism at a cost of £47.

+This was replaced by a new clock and chimes installed by Gillett and Bland of Croydon and set going on 2 March 1878 at a cost of £532..
+An additional £150 was spent with Taylor and Co of Loughborough to rehang the bells.
+The clock was fixed in the tower just below the bells to strike the hours on the tenor bell.
+The Cambridge Quarters were chimed on the 2nd, 3rd, 4th and 7th bells of the ring.
+Three skeleton iron dials of 6 ft 6 in diameter projected several inches from the tower to avoid interfering with the architectural details of the tower.
+The figures, minutes and hands were gilt.
+The clock frame consisted of a cast-iron body 5 ft 3 in long, 2 ft wide and 3 ft high.
+The movement was controlled by a double three-legged gravity escapement driven by a temperature compensated pendulum with a beat of 1¼ seconds and a bob of 2 long cwt.